GreenDelta/olca-app/olca-app-build/README.md

 For Mac OS X the user has to install a JRE (currently even a JDK 8).

+In order to build openLCA with a newer JRE you may have to remove the entry

+	Bundle-RequiredExecutionEnvironment: ...

+from the bundle manifest.

 Packaging a XulRunner
 ---------------------
 For some platforms we can package a XulRunner runtime together with openLCA that